Barristers Income Protection

 It’s unlikely that a barrister will be best-placed with most friendly societies, for instance, because barristers tend to be high earners and friendly societies generally have much lower caps on the monetary value of Income Protection you can claim each year.

-Get Expert Income Protection Advice
+Get Specialist Income Protection Advice

 In some situations, your Income Protection policy might be all that stands between you and serious financial difficulties.